Church in southeast Lincoln holds drive-thru prayer event

-LINCOLN, Neb.
-(KOLN) - Like many other church congregations, places of worship in Lincoln turning to online services amid the coronavirus.
+Like many other church congregations, places of worship in Lincoln turning to online services amid the coronavirus.
 Some are creating new ways to keep the community involved and offer support during hard times.

-This weekend, people in the community were able to receive prayer without stepping foot out of their cars.
-(SOURCE: KOLN)

 Pastor Marcus Larivaux has spent the past two years leading the congregation at Allon Chapel in Lincoln.
 He tells 10/11 he couldn't be more proud to pastor a church filled with love and passion.